Open-Wine-Components/umu-runtime/README.md

 - A source-visible pipeline.
 - A patch point before package rebuilds.
 - A package-assembled base image rather than a downloaded runtime image.
-- Your previous `umu-sdk` style of customization preserved as an optional final overlay stage.
+- Previous `umu-sdk` customization preserved as an optional final overlay stage.

 ## Important scope note